nachiketttt/stm32f446-hal-examples/README.md

 ![CAN Loopback](img/CAN_loopback.png)

 ### PWM Output — PulseView Capture
-- PWM duty cycle sweeps from 0% to 100% continuously — period remains constant at 1.0ms (1kHz frequency).
+- PWM duty cycle sweeps from 0% to 100% continuously and the period remains constant at 1.0ms and 1kHz frequency is also maintained.
 #### PWM Output — Rising
 ![PWM Waveform Rising](img/pwm_up.png)